 I would have thought this idea blasphemous before I met my mashed potato hating husband too, but let me tell you these babies have actually become quite the holiday tradition at our table and no one is missing the mash.

-Slicing the potatoes this way before you roast them causes them to fan apart leaving perfectly crisp edges and tender centers that practically melt in your mouth.
+Slicing the potatoes this way before they're roasted causes them to fan apart leaving perfectly crisp edges and tender centers that practically melt in your mouth.

 - 2 pounds baby red potatoes, scrubbed clean